Solomonkassa/monty/README.md

 ## A queue supports the following basic operations:

-    -enqueue(item): Adds an element to the back of the queue.
+    *enqueue(item): Adds an element to the back of the queue.
-    -dequeue(): Removes and returns the element at the front of the queue.
+    *dequeue(): Removes and returns the element at the front of the queue.
-    -peek(): Returns the element at the front of the queue without removing it.
+    *peek(): Returns the element at the front of the queue without removing it.
-    -isEmpty(): Returns a boolean indicating whether the queue is empty.
+    *isEmpty(): Returns a boolean indicating whether the queue is empty.

 ## Common Use Cases

 ## Queues are commonly used for the following applications:

-    -Task scheduling
+    *Task scheduling
-    -Job processing
+    *Job processing
-    -Breadth-first search
+    *Breadth-first search

 ## Conclusion
 Stacks and queues are fundamental data structures used in computer science for managing collections of elements.
 A stack is a LIFO data structure, while a queue is a FIFO data structure.
 Both stacks and queues support basic operations such as push/enqueue, pop/dequeue, peek, and isEmpty.
 Stacks and queues can be implemented using arrays or linked lists, depending on the requirements of the application.